-Engineers with advanced professional skills who support Japan's technical bases play a crucial role in achieving sustained progress built on Japan's manufacturing and technology that create high added value.
+Engineers with advanced professional skills who support Japan's technical bases play a crucial role in achieving a sustained progress built on Japan's manufacturing and technology that create high added value.
 However, there has been fear in recent years concerning the aging of skilled engineers and the disassociation of young people from manufacturing.

-International competition is intensifying.
-This includes the rise of Asian countries in the manufacturing field, and, since the baby-boomers will be gradually reaching retirement after 2007, the development of engineers for sustaining and securing the core competency of manufacturing that has been developed by the knowledge and know-how of the baby boomers in the manufacturing and building scenes has become a most urgent task.
-For this reason, private enterprises are expected to proceed with active human resource development that utilizes systems such as the human resource investment-promoting taxes for securing the human resources for manufacturing required in the manufacturing scene, and human resources for manufacturing that create high added value, and the smooth succession and dissemination of skills through the utilization of near-retirement human resources with outstanding skills, by relevant industries unifying and coordinating with education at schools.
-The government will support the intellectual production activities of engineers by organizing and widely providing elemental technologies related to the design and manufacturing processes, and past examples as knowledge or data.
+International competition is intensifying including the rise of Asian countries in the manufacturing field, and since the baby-boomers will be gradually reaching retirement after 2007, the development of engineers for sustaining and securing the core competency of manufacturing that has been developed by the knowledge and know-how of the baby boomers in the manufacturing and building scenes has become the urgent task.
+For this reason, private enterprises are expected to proceed with an active human resource development that utilizes systems such as the human resource investment-promoting taxes for securing the human resources for manufacturing required in the manufacturing scene, and human resources for manufacturing that create high added value, and the smooth succession and dissemination of skills through the utilization of near-retirement human resources with outstanding skills, by relevant industries unifying and coordinating with education at schools.
+The government will support the intellectual production activities of engineers by organizing and widely providing elemental technology related to design and manufacturing processes, and past examples as knowledge or data.

-Universities, colleges of technology, and special training schools are to proceed with practical education for the development of engineers, including future human resources for manufacturing.
+Universities, colleges of technology and specialized training collages are to proceed with practical education for the development of engineers including future human resources for manufacturing.
 Moreover, as well as disseminating and promoting the application of the engineer certification system of professional engineers, the government will promote the building of an ongoing skill development system for engineers by various entities, the development and provision of educational materials for online learning, and the entry and reentry into graduate schools by adults to further enhance the opportunities of reeducation to meet adults' desire to study.

-As well as promoting learning related to manufacturing techniques such as the enhancement of hands-on learning about manufacturing in elementary, junior high and high schools, and social education facilities, the government will implement efforts in industrial high schools and colleges of technology in partnership with local businesses.
+As well as promoting learning related to manufacturing techniques such as the enhancement of hands-on learning on manufacturing in elementary, junior high and high schools, and social education facilities, the government will implement efforts in industrial high schools and colleges of technology in partnership with local businesses.

-(4) Expanding the horizons and scope of human resources who will build future S&T
+(4) Expanding the horizonscope of human resources who will bear the S&T in future